Learn How To Build Robots!

 - Line Tracking Code – load this on the bot if you want to put it in line following mode

 - IR Remote Controller Code – this is to control the bot with the IR controller but I suggest just using the PS2 controller 😉

 - Setup an account on Arduino and use the web code editor at https://create.arduino.cc/editor

-- After logged into Arduino go to the Arduino sketch above that you want to load on your bot and click “Add To My Sketchbook”.
+- Log into Arduino, then go to the Arduino sketch above that you want to load onto your bot and click “Add To My Sketchbook”.
 This will load the code into your Arduino account as a “Sketchbook” for use.